Dyan Williams Law advises Minnesota solo and small firm lawyers on how to avoid ethics pitfalls and respond to ethics investigations and complaints.

 The practice of law is governed by state ethics rules that are not always clear-cut.
 Lawyers who are found to violate ethics rules face discipline ranging from private reprimand to disbarment.

-We advise you on the most common ethics traps related to competence, diligence, client communication, conflicts of interests, advertising, and fee agreements.
+We advise you on the most common ethics traps related to competence, diligence, client communication, conflicts of interests, and fee agreements.

 Prevention is key

 A rule violation doesn’t necessarily mean the attorney is corrupt or unethical.
 Many rule violations are unintentional mistakes.